 Best Poison that Won’t Hurt Wildlife

 Tens of thousands of wild animals are killed by rodenticides every year.
-Some animals die after directly eating the product while others die after eating rodents that have consumed the product.
+Some animals die after directly eating the product, while others die after eating rodents that have consumed the product.
 Predatory birds such as owls and hawks are at extreme risk as a poisoned rodent is an easy and attractive meal.

 The only product that is COMPLETELY safe and will not harm wildlife is the RatX pellets.
 The RatX product works by taking advantage of a unique aspect of rat anatomy: rats cannot vomit.

-These components, corn gluten and salt, are non-toxic to mammals.
+These components, corn gluten, and salt are non-toxic to mammals.

-This product will not harm other animals.
+This pet-safe rat poison product will not harm your pet dogs and other animals.

 I am a BIG fan of the non-toxic RatX rat poison.